Azure Monitor Logs data security

 |State||StateChangeEventId, StateId, NewHealthState, OldHealthState, Context, TimeGenerated, TimeAdded, StateId2, BaseManagedEntityId, MonitorId, HealthState, LastModified, LastGreenAlertGenerated, DatabaseTimeModified|

-The Log Analytics service is managed by Microsoft personnel and all activities are logged and can be audited.
-Log Analytics is operated as an Azure Service and meets all Azure Compliance and Security requirements.
+Azure Monitor is managed by Microsoft personnel and all activities are logged and can be audited.
+Azure Monitor is operated as an Azure Service and meets all Azure Compliance and Security requirements.
 You can view details about the physical security of Azure assets on page 18 of the Microsoft Azure Security Overview.
-Physical access rights to secure areas are changed within one business day for anyone who no longer has responsibility for the Log Analytics service, including transfer and termination.
+Physical access rights to secure areas are changed within one business day for anyone who no longer has responsibility for the Azure Monitor service, including transfer and termination.
 You can read about the global physical infrastructure we use at Microsoft Datacenters.